 Getting started with AI in life sciences

 You don’t need to overhaul your workflows to benefit from AI.
-Some of the biggest time savings and risk reductions come from applying AI to everyday tasks — like finding a protocol, preparing a regulatory response, or locating the right batch release document.
+When protocol amendments can cost $500K+ and add months to timelines, and when each new drug may require close to $2B in R&D spend, organizations can save millions of dollars across their portfolio by applying AI to everyday tasks — like finding a protocol, preparing a regulatory response, assembling content for a field campaign, investigating a cold-chain excursion or locating the right batch release document.

 To get started:

-• Look for teams slowed down by search fatigue — such as regulatory, quality, or R&D
+- Look for teams slowed down by search fatigue — such as regulatory, quality, manufacturing, supply chain, marketing or R&D

 Bringing AI to the frontlines of life sciences work

 The challenge in life sciences isn’t a lack of information.
-It’s accessing the right information at the right time — without slowing down research or putting compliance at risk.
+It’s accessing the right information at the right time — without slowing down research, disrupting operations or putting compliance at risk.
 That’s where AI delivers real value.
 It doesn’t replace expertise.
 It unlocks it.

 With the right foundation, AI helps teams move faster, stay audit-ready, and focus on what they do best.
-Whether they’re developing new therapies, running clinical trials, or managing quality at scale, AI keeps work moving.
+Whether they’re developing new therapies, running clinical trials, equipping field teams with the latest evidence, or managing quality at scale, AI keeps work moving.

 It doesn’t need to be disruptive to make a difference.
 It just needs to work where your teams already do.
 That’s what Glean makes possible.